 Colours can make or break a space; they can dramatically change up the vibes of a room.
 As such, when it comes to choosing paint colours for your walls, consider your options carefully.

 To maintain a sense of calmness and cleanliness, the colour palette of a minimalist design often features monochromatic tones and a narrower range of colours.
 This is to create a restful space that remains timeless in its visual beauty.

 8 Stylish Minimalist Design Homes in Singapore

-With the minimalist-themed homes wave taking the world by storm, here are some irresistible homes in Singapore that have adopted this popular decorating style.
+With the wave of the minimalist-themed home taking the world by storm, here are some irresistible homes in Singapore that have adopted this popular decorating style.
 From HDB to condos, these spectacular galleries will surely inspire you to redesign your home into a minimalist haven.

 1. Warmth in Simplicity @ Telok Kurau

 Most minimalist designs tend to present themselves in cool, monochromatic tones.
 Leaning towards the warmer side of things, this HDB residential project by AC Vision Design proves otherwise.
 Featuring smooth and crisp lines, this home design is elegant and comforting even with the slightest decoration and an exclusive colour palette.

 Radiating the same snugness as the living area, the master bedroom is also a minimalist’s dream come true with the same colour scheme and basic decoration.
 Implementing a recessed wall niche to accommodate fancy ornaments is a great way to skimp on space, especially for smaller homes.

 This concrete-clad space designed by Local INN.terior takes on rustic wooden elements, perfectly incorporated within a monochromatic home.
 This clean-lined 5-room BTO flat in Tampines is a work of architectural symmetry.
 The living room is decked out in white and cream, while the colour palette of the opposite side of the home sits on the other end of the spectrum.